circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 ```
 {% endraw %}

-## Scheduled pipelines FAQs
+## FAQs
 {: #faq }

 **Q:** How do I find the schedules that I've created?

-**A:** As scheduled pipelines are stored directly in CircleCI, we now have a UUID associated with each schedule.
-Or you could list all the schedules under a single project
+**A:** As scheduled pipelines are stored directly in CircleCI, there is a UUID associated with each schedule.
+You can also list all the schedules under a single project:

 ```sh
 curl --location --request GET 'https://circleci.com/api/v2/project/<project-slug>/schedule' \